 4- Integration of impact within the proposition

 6- Potential for scaling impact

 8- Composition of the team

-- To be declared a winner, each member of the selected team must:
+- To be declared a winner, each selected team must:

-a) Have filled out the agreement for submitting prototypes (available on the participant page on the Cooperathon website).
+a) Have filled out the Prototype Description & Team Agreement for submitting prototypes (available on the competition page on the Cooperathon website).

 b) Confirm that they meet the eligibility and other requirements contained herein.